What we can and cannot investigate

 Please be aware that due to current situation, it is not always possible for the Enforcement Officer to make a site visit, this will only be made IF access can be gained without entering the property, otherwise the complaints will be assessed via photographic evidence if available.
 If neither a site visit is feasible or no/little photographic evidence is available, the complaint may not be investigated fully until restrictions have eased and the officer be able to gain access through the property.

 Most breaches of planning control are reported to the Council directly by members of the public.
 The procedure outlined below is a brief guide to how we may respond to these complaints:

 - Planning history check of the site carried out.

-- If required, a site visit by an Enforcement Officer is made to establish the nature of the alleged breach and gather evidence.
+- If required, a site visit by the Enforcement Officer is made to establish the nature of the alleged breach and gather evidence.

 - Where a breach is found, the landowner may be requested to take necessary action to remedy the breach.
-We may request: the owner submits a retrospective planning application to regularise the unauthorised development/activity. the owner provides information that proves that Planning Permission is not required.
+We may request: the owner to submit a retrospective planning application to regularise the unauthorised development/activity.
+The owner provides information that proves that Planning Permission is not required.

 - Where there is a repeated failure to comply with our requests, and where the breach continues, the Council will consider taking formal enforcement action.
 This action will depend on the type of breach that has occurred.
 Enforcement action will only be commenced when we consider it expedient to do so and when all other reasonable options to remedy the breach have been exhausted.